Warning: Disconnect power before servicing.

 Frequently Asked Questions

-F5 E2 happens intermittently.
-Is the lock dying?
+F5 E2 is happening intermittently.
+Is the lock actually dying?

 My Whirlpool is stuck locked with clothes inside.
-How do I open it?
+How do I get them out?

 Related Whirlpool Washer Error Codes